shui-clouds/seneca-stats-service/README.md

 Tools used:
 - [SST](https://sst.dev) is used to set up and deploy the necessary AWS resources.

-AWS credentials must be updated before deploying or starting dev.
+> AWS credentials (profile or ENV) must be configured before deploying or starting dev.

 ### Starting Local Development